cftang0827/face_gender/README.md

 If you are intrested in trainig by yourself, you can use google photo crawler to download image and label my your self https://github.com/hellock/icrawler

-I also provide simple label tool to help you label your image